 To the film’s credit this is the first time we see Frollo as a priest who practices alchemy and lusts after Esmeralda .
 Too bad he’s boring, I have seen pieces of toast more interesting than him.
 Much like this version’s depiction of Quasimodo, this Frollo fails.

 First off, his looks.
 It’s not Cuny is ideally handsome but he is WAY too handsome to play Frollo.
-Frollo, while he isn’t suppose old he suppose to look austere not rugged.
+Frollo, while he isn’t suppose to be old, he is suppose to look austere not rugged.
 It doesn’t help the story when Frollo and Phoebus look like they could be the same fashion show.

 Like I have said Frollo should have a scene where he bears his soul.
 Whether it’s directly to Esmeralda or to audience, that is where his drama culminates.
 Keeping bottle up like this Frollo does adds nothing.
 The only “soul bearing” this Frollo does is he tell Esmeralda that she is his as he tries to force himself on her.